Dyslexia: How to identify it and What to do

 It is widely recognised that whilst some children will show some traits

-of dyslexia in varying degrees, up to five per cent of this population will
+of dyslexia in varying degrees, up to 5% of this population will display a cluster

-display a cluster of severe problems with the written language which we shall
+of severe problems with the written language which we shall discuss in

-This introductory course sets out to train all teachers in awareness and
+This introductory course sets out to address awareness and

 This introductory course may be adapted for use in any local cultural